Seven Sisters (2018–19)

 Exhibitions

-Sitting Circles, Galerie Wedding, Berlin 2019, curated by Marie-Christin Lender
+2019, Sitting Circles, Galerie Wedding, Berlin, curated by Marie-Christin Lender

-Past Persephone, Meanwhile.Elsewhere, a project from Galerie Irrgang, Berlin 2019, curated by Tobias Wachter
+2019, Past Persephone, solo exhibition, Meanwhile.Elsewhere, a project from Galerie Irrgang, Berlin, curated by Tobias Wachter